JirlanSouza/ip-tracker/README.md

 # ip-tracker

-Aplication of ip adress location tracker!
+Aplication of ip address location tracker!
 get IP address geolocation and view location on a map on-screen. using [IP Geolocation API by IPify](https://geo.ipify.org).